Learn how to provide an accurate radiofrequency / cavitation treatment, at the exact right depth and exact right intensity

 Ultrasound, radiofrequency and tissue depths

-After all these years we have found that deep-acting, high-power radiofrequency and high-power ultrasound cavitation are by far the strongest SAFE technologies for skin tightening and cellulite and that’s why we use them at the clinic and teach their application to other therapists and clinic owners.
+After all these years I have found that deep-acting, high-power radiofrequency and high-power ultrasound cavitation are by far the strongest SAFE technologies for skin tightening and cellulite and that’s why I use them at the clinic and teach their application to other therapists and clinic owners.

-However, not all cavitation and RF treatments are the same.
+However, not all cavitation or RF treatments are the same.
 In fact…

-• as every clinic individual therapist practises those technologies differently, even with the exact same equipment
+• because every clinic individual therapist practises those technologies differently, even with the exact same equipment;

-• and as there is a huge variety of RF and ultrasound equipment on the market, ranging from very low spec to very high spec
+• and because there is a huge variety of RF and ultrasound equipment on the market, ranging from very low spec to very high spec

 …we can say that there are as many RF/cavitation treatments on the market as there are clinics in the world - probably tens of thousands of them.

-• Spot-on, when it is applied at the right mix, at the right intensity and when focusing at the right skin depth for each specific indication and person
+• Spot-on, when it is applied with the right mix, at the right intensity and when focusing at the right skin depth for each specific indication and person

-• Ineffective, when it is of too low intensity and/or applied at the wrong skin depth
+• Ineffective, when it is of too low intensity and/or when it is applied at the wrong skin depth

-• Unsafe, when it is of too high intensity and/or applied at the wrong skin depth
+• Unsafe, when it is of too high intensity and/or when it is applied at the wrong skin depth

-• How deeply different technologies reach or should reach (commonly mistaken even by equipment manufacturers themselves, let alone machine buyers)
+Things are also complicated by the widespread ignorance regarding how deeply different technologies reach or should reach (commonly mistaken even by equipment manufacturers themselves, let alone machine buyers and machine operators).

 Let’s now see in detail what happens in different scenarios where treatment depth and/or treatment intensity are wrong.